phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- Use the [`nomad job plan` command](https://www.nomadproject.io/docs/commands/job/plan.html) to **invoke a dry-run of the scheduler** to see what would happen if you ran the updated job:
+- Use the [`nomad job plan`](https://www.nomadproject.io/docs/commands/job/plan.html) command to **invoke a dry-run of the scheduler** to see what would happen if you ran the updated job:
-  - Note that the scheduler detected the change in count and informs us that it will cause `2` new instances to be created.
+  - The scheduler detects the change in **count** and informs us that it will cause `2` new instances to be created.
-    - The `in-place update` that will occur is to push the updated job specification to the existing allocation and will not cause any service interruption.
+  - The `in-place update` pushes the updated job specification to the existing allocation and will not cause any service interruption.

 ```shell
 *$ nomad job plan example.nomad